Mrrvm/os_lusiadas_2/content/grounds.md

-### How can experimental writing deconstruct the celebrated narratives of colonialism that define Portuguese national identity?
+### What are the some of the ways through which experimental writing can deconstruct the celebrated narratives of colonialism that define Portuguese national identity?

 #### How are narratives of colonialism celebrated within Portuguese culture?